 administration - Always spell using lowercase letters (the administration, the president’s administration, the governor’s administration, the Bush administration).

 admissions office - Informal reference to the Office of Admissions; also see Appendix II.

 affect, effect - “Affect,” as a verb, means “to influence” (the game will affect their standings); “affect,” as a noun, is occasionally used in psychology to describe an emotion but should be avoided in everyday language; “effect,” as a verb, means “to cause” (he will effect many changes in the company); ”effect,” as a noun, means “result” (the effect was overwhelming, he miscalculated the effect of his actions).

-African American - Always capitalize but hyphenate only when used as an adjective preceding a noun (Secretary of State Colin Powell is African American; the African-American writer recently completed a novel).
+African American - Always capitalize but hyphenate only when used as an adjective preceding a noun (U.S. Transportation Secretary Anthony Foxx is African American; the African-American writer recently completed a novel).

 ages - Always use figures when referring to age; when the context does not require “year” or “years old,” the figure is presumed to be years; ages expressed as adjectives before a noun, or as substitutes for a noun, use hyphens (a 5-year-old boy; the boy is 5 years old; the woman, 26, has a daughter 2 months old).